 Chairman's Statement

-On behalf of the Board of Directors of Knusford Berhad ("KB"), I am pleased to present the Annual Report and Audited Financial Statements for the Group for the Financial Period Ended 31 March 2022 ("FPE 2022").
+On behalf of the Board of Knusford Berhad (KB or the Group or the Company), I am pleased to present the Annual Report and Audited Financial Statements for the Group for the financial year ended 31 March 2025 (FYE 2025).

 Corporate Development